CJRoshi/Rubiks-AI-Solver/readme.txt

 - White-balance the image
 - Feed results (preferably by way of list or array) into average_color

-average_color: This branch is dedicated to finsing the median (or mode) color of a region from white_balance.
+average_color: This branch is dedicated to finding the median (or mode) color of a region from white_balance.

 It must: